Registration Extended until September 16!

-At the time of deposit we will need for you to also email a scan (hi-resolution) of your color Passport page (in color), with the adjacent signature page to us for Bhutan Visa application.
-We will send your passport scans to the Royal government of Bhutan, along with payment deposits.
+At the time of your registration, we will need for you to also email a scan (hi-resolution) of your color Passport page (in color), with the adjacent signature page to us for Bhutan Visa application.
+We will send your passport scans to the Royal government of Bhutan, along with your payments.

 Return Flight Information.
 For your return planning purposes, as you shop for roundtrip flights to and from Bangkok, please note that for our return, we depart Paro, Bhutan Tuesday, October 15, 2019.
 Please do not schedule a flight onward that day, as we do not yet know the times flights arrive back in Bangkok.
 Typically, they arrive back by 4:30pm… some arrive back in Bangkok in the evening.
 We suggest you schedule your return flight for Wednesday, October 16th.